piano-miles/YouTube-Music-Downloader/README.md

 # YouTube Music Downloader
 A simple tool to download YouTube videos or songs as mp3s.
 ## Dependencies
-This program has two dependencies: *pytube* and *moviepy*.
+This program has three dependencies: *pytube*, *moviepy*, and *tqdm*.

-To install these, run `python3 -m pip install pytube moviepy` in the commandline.
+To install these, run `python3 -m pip install pytube moviepy tqdm` in the commandline.
 ## Usage
 To search for and download a song, simply:
 1) Run `main.py`,